AlfredTheorin/timetray/README.md

 # TimeTray
-TimeTray displays the current calender week in a system tray -- a feature that Windows still lacks in 2016.
+TimeTray displays the current calender week in a system tray

-## Support me at patreon!
-If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

 ## Install/Usage
 If you don't use the "Download ZIP" option but only want to download _TimeTray.jar_, **don't right-click it in the list (!) but left-click on it and get the "RAW" version**!

-Just make sure that you're running a Java Runtime Environment (e. g. the [JRE from Oracle](http://www.java.com/en/download/ "Oracle")), and put _TimeTray.jar_ into your autostart folder, crontab, whatever...
+Just make sure that you're running a Java Runtime Environment (e. g. the [JRE from Oracle](http://www.java.com/en/download/ "Oracle")), and put _TimeTray.bat_ into your autostart folder, crontab, whatever...

 ## Screenshot
 ![timetray](https://github.com/otacke/timetray/blob/master/timetray.png "timetray")